Last updated: 29 January 2021

 HQ: Swindon, United Kingdom

-One of the primary ways in which this supplier distinguishes itself is with its commitment to smart innovation and green energy.
-It’s one of the few companies that have earned the Carbon Trust Award, thanks to its sustainable management policies and renewable power generation.
+Npower has long held a commitment to smart innovation and green energy, and is the only energy company to have been triple-certified to the Carbon Trust Standard, thanks to its sustainable management policies and renewable power generation.

-npower business services include renewable energy supplies for commercial enterprises.
+npower business services offer 100% renewable electricity with some of its commercial tariffs.
 These are compliant with current best practice, allowing zero-carbon reporting.
 This is achieved by matching the power consumed with the equivalent volume fed back to the national grid.
 The company secures Renewable Energy Guarantee of Origin (REGO) certificates for the equivalent energy consumed by businesses.
 Another eco-friendly benefit of the npower business service is that it can meet carbon reporting requirements.
 These rules are set according to the World Resource Institute’s Greenhouse Gas Protocol guidance, so that businesses benefit from zero-carbon emission reporting.

-Where possible, npower focuses on renewable energy sources like wind, water and solar power.
-These provide an alternative to harmful fossil fuels.
-Customers can sign up for the Go Green Energy Tariff if they’re interested in renewable energy sources. npower has joined up with the Trees for Cities programme, planting a tree in a UK city for every customer that signs up to a green-friendly tariff.
-The company has also partnered with the Climate Care initiative to carbon offset 100% of Go Green Energy Fix customers’ gas consumption.
+Where possible, npower focuses on renewable energy sources like wind, water, and solar power. npower has also joined up with the Trees for Cities programme, planting a tree in a UK city for every customer that signs up to a green-friendly tariff.
+The company also partnered with the Climate Care initiative to carbon offset 100% of Go Green Energy Fix customers’ gas consumption.
 They support a full range of Emissions Reductions including 90% renewable electricity generation and 10% forest protection projects.

-Before you install an npower smart meter, it helps to understand how they work.
-Smart meters digitally record your energy use, automatically sending meter readings directly to the supplier.
-You’ll receive a handheld Smart Energy Display (SED) where you can see all your information.
-Keep track of what you’re spending to avoid any shock bills in the post.
+Smart meters record your energy use, automatically sending meter readings directly to the supplier to ensure you receive accurate bills based on your actual usage, as opposed to an estimate.
+You’ll also receive a handheld Smart Energy Display (SED) where you can see key information about your supply, including consumption in real time.
+This helps you keep track of what you’re spending to avoid any shock bills in the post.

 npower makes it easy to install a smart meter.
 You can check your eligibility online, choosing a date and time for your installation.
 The engineer will install the unit free of charge, showing you just how the SED works at the same time.
 The full process can take up to two hours, during which time you’ll need to be there with the installers.
 The power will be cut off for about half an hour, and the engineer will require access to your current electricity meter.